-It also features a superb on site restaurant The Tack Room.
-It is accessible to all the public, not just ticket holders, and can be accessed via large gates on Palace Street directly into the King’s Yard or from the atrium that runs from Rous Road car park through to Palace Street.
+It also features a superb on site restaurant The Tack Room, a Bakery for take aways and picnics and a Gift Shop.
+All of these facilities are accessible to the public, not just ticket holders, and can be accessed via large gates on Palace Street directly into the King’s Yard or from the atrium that runs from Rous Road car park through to Palace Street.

 Find out about the daily Behind the Scenes tours with the Retraining of Racehorses team by clicking here.